saltyshiomix/react-ssr/packages/nestjs-express/README.md

 Like [semantic-ui](https://react.semantic-ui.com), non CSS-in-JS frameworks are supported without extra configuration.

-All we have to do is loading global CSS in `_document` or each page:
+All we have to do is to load global CSS in `_document` or each page:

 **./views/_document.tsx**